stronnag/mwptools/docs/manual/docs/dock.md

 ## Dock Usage

 {{ mwp }} uses the GNOME Docking Library (`gdl`) to provide a dock capability.
 Items in the dock may be hidden, iconified or torn off into a separate window (that may then be returned to the dock).
 This section explains how use gdl in mwp.
-There is also an [ancient short (silent) video](https://vimeo.com/147958984) illustrating dock actions.
+There is also an [ancient short (silent) video](https://vimeo.com/147958984) illustrating the following dock actions.

 * Load a mission into the mission tote
 * Load the Nav Status into the dock bar